Assessment and final decision

 An important condition for objectivity in the assessment process is gender equality.
 No applicant or application should be assessed differently based on gender or other factors that are not included in the assessment criteria.

-Forte is positive towards international research collaborations.
-Forte’s areas of research cover complex societal challenges in which international research collaborations can provide important contributions.
+Forte views international research collaborations positively.
+Forte’s areas of research cover complex societal challenges in which international research collaborations and researcher mobility can provide important contributions.